On This Day in History: January 5

 - Nellie Tayloe Ross of Wyoming becomes the first female governor in the United States.

-- The German Workers' Party, which would become the Nazi Party, is founded.
+- The German Workers' Party, which would become the Nazi Party, is founded in Munich.

-- The Ford Motor Company announces an eight-hour workday and minimum daily wage of $5 in salary plus bonuses subject to restrictions and imposed "character standards."
+- The Ford Motor Company announces an eight-hour workday and minimum daily wage of $5 in salary plus bonuses.

-- First Balkan War: During the Battle of Lemnos, Greek admiral Pavlos Kountouriotis forces the Turkish fleet to retreat to its base within the Dardanelles, from which it did not venture for the rest of the war.
+- First Balkan War: The Battle of Lemnos begins; Greek admiral Pavlos Kountouriotis forces the Turkish fleet to retreat to its base within the Dardanelles, from which it did not venture for the rest of the war.

 - Kappa Alpha Psi, the world's third oldest and largest black fraternity, is founded at Indiana University.